 Dye-lot number: This refers to the color of yarn.
 When buying in multiples, be sure that the numbers match.
 Even when two balls of yarn appear to be the same shade, the subtle difference can become clear in the final knitted garment.

 In the end, choose the yarn that is best suited to your project.
 Often, the instructions will suggest the right weight yarn and needle size to use.
-But when you’re knitting from scratch, stop to consider: Do you want this item to be machine washable?
+But when you're knitting something of your own invention, stop to consider: Do you want this item to be machine washable?
 Is it meant to breathe in hot weather or keep you warm in the cold?
 What is the size and shape of the item?
 A sturdy merino wool will make a well-made pair of winter mittens, while a loopy rosette scarf is made sumptuously soft with a luxurious material such as mohair.
+It's entirey up to you to craft the perfect knit piece.